 How to Build a Venture Clienting Capability in Your Organization

-To match the results of industry leaders, companies need more than enthusiasm—they need structure.
-Venture clienting delivers results when it’s treated as a system, not an experiment.
-Isolated pilots or ad hoc startup engagements often fizzle out because they lack the support and clarity needed to drive adoption.
-Building a sustainable venture client capability means embedding it into how your organization operates.
-Here’s how to begin.
+Isolated pilots or ad hoc startup engagements often lose momentum because they lack the support and clarity needed to drive adoption.
+Building a sustainable venture clienting capability means embedding it into how your organization operates.
+This often requires:

 Step 1 – Identify Strategic Problem Areas